“Hard skills get you hired, but no soft skills will get you fired.”

-Your soft skills are the key to opening the door to get an interview as they’re valued highly by employers, and soft skills are also what shows the interviewer you’ll be a great fit for a role.
+Your soft skills are the key to opening the door to get an interview, as they’re valued highly by employers, and are also what shows the interviewer you’ll be a great fit for a role.

 Conversely, a lack of soft skills is likely to ensure you don’t get the job at all.
-Lacking soft skills is also a key reason that many people are let go.
+Lacking these skills is also a key reason that many people are let go.